Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 There are even celebrations held there, like the Canada Day Kitchen Day, and live music!

-If you are looking for a cheap lunch, this is the place!
+If you are looking for a cheap lunch when visiting Halifax, the Halifax Seaport Farmers Market is the place!

 Grab some tasty local fare like a donair or a mouth-watering lobster roll while browsing the different vendors.